swcarpentry/website/_posts/2016/07/2016-07-04-otago-workshop.md

 the three day format we also adjusted the order of our material a little - rather than teaching Unix shell, R and Git as discrete modules, we split the Shell and Git lessons into two, and gave an intro to these topics on day 1, then spent all of day 2 on R, then returned to Shell and Git on day 3, finishing with R functions at the very end.
-The goal was to show how all of the topics could link together as part of a single workflow - we didn’t quite get it right (next time we’ll use a single example that runs through all the modules), but it’s certainly given us “food for thought” for our next Software Carpentry offering.
-The feedback was on the overall very positive and there certainly is an improvement over our previous workshops, in particular with regards to pace, delivery and dealing with technical issues.
+The goal was to show how all of the topics could link together as part of a single workflow - we didn’t quite get it right (next time we’ll use a single example that runs through all the modules), but it has definitely given us “food for thought” for our next Software Carpentry offering.
+The feedback overall was very positive, and there was certainly an improvement over our previous workshops, in particular with regards to pace, delivery and dealing with technical issues.

-We had a surplus of helpers so Tom became more involved in the "sharing" part working on the training materials, including several pull requests to the Software Carpentry lessons repositories.
+We had a surplus of helpers so Tom became more involved in the "sharing" part: working on the training materials, including several pull requests to the Software Carpentry lesson repositories.
 It would be interesting so see whether others have had issues with the material we where did.